lowleveldesign/fsmemfs/README.md

   -v           [optional] enable verbose log
-  -l VALUE     [optional] a path to a file where fsmemfs should write logs -D VALUE     [optional] a path to a file where WinFsp should write debug logs
+  -l VALUE     [optional] a path to a file where fsmemfs should write logs -D VALUE     [optional] a path to a file where WinFsp should write debug logs -F VALUE     [optional] a filesystem name, if not set it will be 'fsmemfs'
 ```

 To create a new G: volume, simply run: `fsmemfs -m G:`.